-Cost of products sold, before LIFO, overhead and labor rate adjustments to inventory, product liability, and product safety bulletins and recalls- In 2019, cost of products sold, before LIFO, overhead and labor rate adjustments to inventory, product liability and safety bulletins and recalls increased 4.8% as a percentage of sales compared to 2018.
-This increase was due primarily to to the decrease in sales and production which resulted in unfavorable deleveraging of fixed costs.
+Cost of products sold, before LIFO, overhead and labor rate adjustments to inventory, product liability, and product safety bulletins and recalls- In 2020, cost of products sold, before LIFO, overhead and labor rate adjustments to inventory, product liability and safety bulletins and recalls decreased 10.5% as a percentage of sales compared to 2019.
+This decrease was due primarily to to the significant increase in sales and production which resulted in favorable leveraging of fixed costs and a reduction in promotional activities.

-LIFO- The Company recognized LIFO expense in 2019 and 2018 of \$0.8 million and \$1.9 million, respectively, which increased cost of products sold in both periods.
+LIFO- The Company recognized LIFO expense in 2020 and 2019 of \$0.9 million and \$0.8 million, respectively, which increased cost of products sold in both periods.

-Overhead Rate Change- The net impact on inventory in 2019 and 2018 from the change in the overhead rates used to absorb overhead expenses into inventory was an increase of \$3.7 million and a decrease of \$1.8 million, respectively, reflecting decreased overhead efficiency in 2019 and increased overhead efficiency in 2018.
-The increase in inventory value in 2019 resulted in a corresponding decrease to cost of products sold and the decrease in inventory value in 2018 resulted in a corresponding increase to cost of products sold.
+Overhead Rate Change- The net impact on inventory in 2020 and 2019 from the change in the overhead rates used to absorb overhead expenses into inventory was a decrease of \$0.5 million and an increase of \$3.7 million, respectively, reflecting increased overhead efficiency in 2020 and decreased overhead efficiency in 2019.
+The increase in inventory value in 2020 resulted in a corresponding decrease to cost of products sold and the decrease in inventory value in 2019 resulted in a corresponding increase to cost of products sold.

-Labor Rate Adjustments- In 2019, the change in inventory value resulting from the change in the labor rates used to absorb labor expenses into inventory was an increase of \$0.4 million, reflecting decreased labor efficiency.
+Labor Rate Adjustments- In 2020, the change in inventory value resulting from the change in the labor rates used to absorb labor expenses into inventory was a decrease of \$0.3 million, reflecting increased labor efficiency.
+This decrease in inventory value resulted in a corresponding increase to cost of products sold.
+In 2019, the change in inventory value resulting from the change in the labor rates used to absorb labor expenses into inventory was an increase of \$0.4 million, reflecting decreased labor efficiency.
 This increase in inventory value resulted in a corresponding decrease to cost of products sold.
-In 2018, the change in inventory value resulting from the change in the labor rates used to absorb labor expenses into inventory was a decrease of \$0.2 million, reflecting increased labor efficiency.
-This decrease in inventory value resulted in a corresponding increase to cost of products sold.

 Product Liability- This expense includes the cost of outside legal fees, insurance, and other expenses incurred in the management and defense of product liability matters.
-These costs totaled \$0.7 million and \$1.5 million in 2019 and 2018, respectively.
-See Note 19 in the notes to the financial statements "Contingent Liabilities" for further discussion of the Company's product liability.
+These costs totaled \$1.1 million and \$0.7 million in 2020 and 2019, respectively.
+See Note 20 in the notes to the financial statements "Contingent Liabilities" for further discussion of the Company's product liability.

 Product Safety Bulletins and Recalls- In October 2018, the Company issued a safety bulletin announcing that some Ruger American Pistols chambered in 9mm may exhibit premature wear of the locking surfaces between the slide and barrel.
-The Company offered a free retrofit to customers of affected pistols and recorded a \$1.0 million expense in the third quarter of 2018, which was the expected total cost of the safety bulletin.
-In 2019, the estimated costs remaining for the product safety bulletin was reduced, which decreased cost of sales by \$0.2 million in 2019.
+The Company offered a free retrofit to customers of affected pistols and recorded a \$1.0 million expense in 2018, which was the expected total cost of the safety bulletin.
+In 2019 and 2020, the estimated costs remaining for the product safety bulletin was reduced, which decreased cost of sales by \$0.2 million and \$0.9 million in 2019 and 2020, respectively.

-Gross Profit- Gross profit was \$99.5 million or 24.3% of sales in 2019.
-This is a decrease of \$34.9 million from 2018 gross profit of \$134.4 million or 27.1% of sales in 2018.
+Gross Profit- Gross profit was \$191.4 million or 33.7% of sales in 2020.
+This is an increase of \$91.9 million from 2019 gross profit of \$99.5 million or 24.3% of sales in 2019.